War / Africa

 Proxy Network

-Rwanda-backed M23 is Kigali's primary deniable armed lever in eastern DRC.
+M23 functions as Rwanda's primary deniable armed lever in eastern DRC, with RDF troops embedded, supplying weapons.

-FDLR functions as a cross-border Hutu genocidaire militia that Rwanda cites as a security precondition for any RDF withdrawal.
+FDLR serves as a cross-border Hutu genocidaire militia that Rwanda cites as a security precondition for any RDF withdrawal.

-ADF operates as an ISIS-linked insurgent network sustaining a separate and lethal violence track in Ituri and North Kivu.
+ADF operates as an ISIS-linked insurgent network sustaining a separate lethal violence track in Ituri and North Kivu, independent of the M23 axis.

 Battle Deaths